andriyukr/FLC/README.md

 # Fuzzy Logic Controllers for ROS

+This is a repository for a ROS package containing different fuzzy logic controllers.

+UPD.
+Currently we are updating our controllers.

 <!-- If you are using these controllers within the research for your publications, please cite:

 ```bibtex